rexresearch

 entitled "Rapid Ozone Determination Near an Accelerator" by

-the amount thereof in an electrolyte but it can detect the
+ozone or the amount thereof in an electrolyte but it can detect

-presence and approximate concentration of ozone in the air above
+the presence and approximate concentration of ozone in the air

-an electrolyte, which is an indirect demonstration of the presence
+above an electrolyte, which is an indirect demonstration of the

-size and spacing described above, filling the cell (about 750 ml.)
+the size and spacing described above, filling the cell (about

-with solution to be tested, and turning on the current at the
+750 ml.) with solution to be tested, and turning on the current

-voltage and amperage levels indicated below for a period of 30
+at the voltage and amperage levels indicated below for a period

-seconds, with the ozone detector apparatus supported with its
+of 30 seconds, with the ozone detector apparatus supported with

-inlet about 10 ml. above the liquid level.
-A solution containing
+its inlet about 10 ml. above the liquid level.
+A solution

-solutions of approximately 0.0513 molar concentration were tested
+and other solutions of approximately 0.0513 molar concentration

-for comparative purposes.
-The results are tabulated below:
+were tested for comparative purposes.
+The results are tabulated

 This data indicates the special effect of chloride ion and